SAP-archive/docs/concepts/bot_connector/webchat.md

 ### How to use it

 1) Configure details like color, title of the button, bot picture, user picture, etc.

+    You can restrict messages from users to 512 characters or less.
+For example, you may want to do this if users tend to add a lot of details that obscure the intent of the request.
 2) Add the following script to your page to get the webchat:

 ~~~ html